Discover high-alpine beauty and all-seasons adventure in this laidback mountain enclave

 Surrounded by some of the highest peaks in the West, residents of this Eastern Sierra town know they’ve got a good thing going.
 It’s a place that attracts serious outdoor lovers who take to the slopes of Mammoth Mountain in winter, then swap their skis for hiking boots and mountain bikes when the snow melts.

-Fortunately, these locals like to share.
-Come listen to the blues and taste world-class brews during a summertime music festival.
-Ride Mammoth Mountain’s scenic gondola, which climbs to the mountain’s summit at 11,053 feet/3,369 meters for jaw-dropping views of surrounding high-altitude peaks.
+Fortunately, these locals like to share their idyllic home.
+In the summer, come listen to the blues and taste world-class brews during the Bluesapalooza music festival.
+Ride Mammoth Mountain’s scenic gondola, which climbs to the mountain’s summit at 11,053 feet for jaw-dropping views of surrounding high-altitude peaks.
 Fly-fish in clear mountain streams and high alpine lakes.
 Hike or ride your bike in Mammoth Lakes Basin.

 Or just show up for great food and drink.
 Stake your claim at an outdoor picnic table at Mammoth Brewing Company, where more than a dozen artisan beers are on tap.
-On the menu are such exotic mash-ups as Irish kale salad and Banh Mi sandwiches with pork belly.
+On the menu are such exotic mash-ups as Irish kale salad and pork belly banh mi sandwiches.
 For an island ambiance and oversized multi-person drinks, get your tiki on at Lakanuki, also in the Village, or sip on artisan whiskeys and house spirits at Shelter Distilling.

 Visiting hikers in particular will love the Little Lakes Valley, a spectacular, glacier-carved canyon bursting with lakes and wildflowers.
 And golfers can find out if elevation affects their game at two of the highest courses in the state: Sierra Star Golf Course and Snowcreek Golf Course, where players enjoy views of the Sherwin Range, Mammoth Mountain, and the White Mountains.